sanandak/d3-su-picker/README.md

 A d3-based SU (Seismic Unix) viewer and picker.
-The viewer is built on `nwjs`, a technology that let's one run web-based applications on the desktop, including opening and saving local files.
+The viewer is built on `nwjs`, a technology that let's one run web-based applications on the desktop.
 The display is through `d3`, a javascript library for visualization.

 This tool allows one to _pick_ the times of events of interest in a seismic file and save the picks to a text file.

+## suServer - a python script to provide data

+Javascript does not have a segy reader, thus we use python to read su and segy files and serve them to the picker through `WebSockets`.

 ## Installation